Igawawen: Serving under the Deylik of Algiers

 In 1710, the Deylik of Algiers became De facto independent from the Sublime Porte.

 In the 17th-18th century the Zwawas served as highly trained mercenaries in the armies of Algiers.

 Zwawas were always a part of the Algerian army.
 Even in cases where some tribes were in rebellion, many other ones were still serving under the Dey of Algiers.
 Because of this, the relationship between the Deylikal government in Algiers, and the Zwawas was very much complicated.

 During the late 18th and 19th century the Zwawas played an important role in the Algerian army, mainly as infantry.In 1817 the freshly elected Dey of Algiers, Ali Khodja signed an alliance with the Zwawas, and elevated them to high positions, including the personal guard of the Dey.
 He defeated a Turkish Janissary rebellion with their help.
 This normalized the relationship between the Zwawas and the Dey.

 Several Zwawa tribesmen, were also allowed into the Odjak of Algiers, serving as regular infantry.
-By 1828 about 2,000 men Algerian men, mainly from the Zwawa tribes served as Janissairies.
+By 1828 about 2,000 Algerian men, mainly from the Zwawa tribes served as Janissairies.

 In 1830 during the Invasion of Algiers by France, many Algerian troops were of Zwawa origins.
 Their heavy resistance and fighting capability during the Battle of Staouéli impressed the French, whom created a unit called the Zouaves to recruit Zwawas into the French army.
 As these recruitment campaigns were rather unsuccessful, they rebranded the unit.